krmdel/120_days_of_CUDA_challenge/README.md

 ## Day 12
 - Lecture 13 of GPU Computing by Dr. Izzat El Hajj
 - Implementation of optimized reduction for summation in CUDA

+## Day 13
+- Lecture 14 of GPU Computing by Dr. Izzat El Hajj
+- Implementation of scan using Kogge-Stone method in CUDA